vinothss/keylevels/README.md

   lookahead window.
 * **Average move** – mean price change following bounces or breaks.

-The logic assumes the same historical data used for level detection and evaluates behaviour over the next `N` bars where `N` is the `--backtest` value.
+Levels are detected using the training period and behaviour is evaluated on data after `--train-end` up to `--test-end`, inspecting the next `N` bars where `N` is the `--backtest` value.

 No extra dependencies are required beyond those in `requirements.txt`, but make sure recent versions of `pandas` and `yfinance` are installed (e.g.